stefi-says/web3_projects_and_contributions/sybil_start_checks_package/sybil_start_checks/README.md

 - donors x grantees
 - grantees X donors

-This could be done in different moments for different relations
+This could be done in different moments for different relations.
+For an ezample, please check [Exploratory_Data_Analysis_Bounty_Jan_2023](https://github.com/stefi-says/web3_projects_and_contributions/tree/main/Exploratory_Data_Analysis_Bounty_Jan_2023) that was build using this package.